-For certain though, we don’t recommend the use of highly-refined white flour most commonly used in human baking.
+For certain though, I don’t recommend the use of highly-refined white flour most commonly used in human baking.
 Use whole wheat flour if you must.
 But there are a number of other types of flour that offer so much more in the way of nutritional benefits for man’s best friend.

-That caveat aside, you will find that when you bake for dogs as we do, different flours work better for different treats.
+That caveat aside, you will find that when you bake for dogs as I do, different flours work better for different treats.
 Sometimes a combination of flours work best.
 And then again of course, as with everything you feed your dog, the wider the variety the better.

 Like almond flour, tapioca flour is both grain and gluten-free.
 It’s also low in sugar and calories, making it the ideal choice of flour for a dog suffering from diabetes.